bworks84/my_portfolio/README.md

 [x] Updated footer to only appear on home page

-[ ] Update styling to account for different screen sizes
+[ ] Update styling to account for different screen sizes and test

+[ ] Install AWS amplify for tools/features to develop full-stack app

 [ ] Create new domain.

+# Tools

+Installed AWS Amplify for authentication and extra tools for this project.

+- Steps:

+1. In root folder of react project, run `npm install -g @aws-amplify/cli`
+2. Initialize Amplify in project by running `amplify init`

 # Ideas